 Here are some practical tips to help you navigate health care costs while covered by an insurance plan with a deductible:

-• Budget for your deductible (and other out-of-pocket costs) so you have the savings to cover your health care expenses.
-Use your previous year’s out-of-pocket health care cost to get an idea for how much you should save.
+- Budget for your deductible and other out-of-pocket costs so you have the savings to cover your health care expenses.
+Use your previous year’s out-of-pocket health care cost to get an idea for how much to save.

-• Consider opening a health savings account (HSA) or flexible spending account (FSA) if your plan allows to help reduce out-of-pocket expenses.
+- Consider opening a health savings account, or HSA, or flexible spending account, or FSA, if eligible, to help reduce out-of-pocket expenses.

 Balancing deductibles and premiums

 Your premium is the monthly payment for your health insurance coverage.
-There's often an inverse relationship between deductibles and premiums.
-On a high-deductible health plan, you might have lower premiums but a higher deductible.
+There's often an inverse relationship between deductibles and premiums, meaning the higher your premium, the lower your deductible and vice versa.
+For example, with a high-deductible health plan, you might have lower premiums but a higher deductible.
 What is a good deductible for health insurance?
 One that strikes a balance between your health care needs and your budget.